It is pitch dark. You are likely to be eaten by a Grue.

 Two hopeless devotees to Crowther and Wood’s computer text game Adventure are Dave Lebling and Marc Blank, part of the Dynamic Modelling Group at MIT.
 Lebling has already created his own games on the school’s PDP-10 computer, including a take on the venerable Spacewar! by Steve Russell, as well as Maze, a graphical game where two players move around a maze shooting each other.
 In order to assist with his obsession with paper-and-dice game Dungeons & Dragons, he writes a D&D assistance program to automate bookkeeping for the game.
 He also collaborates with Blank and another programmer, Tim Anderson, to create a trivia game that users can contribute to and holds a database of over 1000 questions.

 Adventure arrives on MIT’s computer in the Library for Computer Science in early 1977 via the Arpanet, a precursor to the modern Internet.
 Productivity grinds to a halt as the entire MIT computer community throws themselves into the game.
 By May, Adventure has been solved, and Lebling and company feel the need to pursue a more difficult challenge: create an even better adventure game.
-On the PDP-10 they program a parser system comparable to the one in Adventure in MDL (muddle) code, a Lisp inspired computer language developed at MIT, and write a four-room game around it with 10-12 problems to solve.
-Perhaps as a nod to the election of Jimmy Carter as U.S. President, this primordial Zork contains a band, a bandstand, a peanut room (where outside, the band plays Hail to the Chief), as well as a “chamber full of deadlines”.
+On the PDP-10 they program a two-word text parser system comparable to the one in Adventure in MDL (muddle) code, a Lisp inspired computer language developed at MIT, and write a four-room game around it containing around 10-12 problems to solve.
+This primordial Zork contains a band, a bandstand, and perhaps as a nod to the election of Jimmy Carter as U.S. President, a peanut room (where outside, the band plays Hail to the Chief), as well as a “chamber full of deadlines”.

 This first preliminary experiment is ultimately discarded.
 With Blank finished with his undergraduate studies and off to medical school at New York’s Albert Einstein College of Medicine, Lebling, Anderson and fellow student Bruce Daniels soon begin work on a more serious attempt.
 Blank drives up from New York to Boston every weekend to help work on the project.
 Lebling devises the geographical lay of the land, both upper and lower, as well as composes the expansive descriptions of the locations.
 More intricate problems to be solved are also sussed out, utilizing a programming technique from MIT’s artificial-intelligence lab that is eventually labeled the Interlogic system, which allows users to input complex sentences as commands, including the use of prepositions and adjectives which allow users to get very specific with their actions.
 This is opposed to the standard two-word verb-noun parsers found in games like Adventure.
 Unable to think up a suitable title for the new project, Blank dubs it Zork, a nonsense word used around the Computer Science lab at MIT as a handy (and swear-free) exclamation, as well as a placeholder title used for works-in-progress.
 Zork is to be given a more meaningful title later, although eventually, the name sticks.
 When they finish their first pass at the program in June of 1977, they have a working game about half the size of what eventually becomes Zork I, but in place are most of the trappings of the soon-to-become-legend Great Underground Empire, including the dreaded Grue, a dark-dwelling creature borrowed by Blank from the fantasy works of Jack Vance.